PaulinaCakalli/R-Software-Examples/time series and applications.md

  ### 6)  Deseasonalized Series *Z*<sub>n</sub>=*y*<sub>n</sub>-*y*<sub>n-12</sub>

 After the second differentation for Lags=1:12, we can see that the time series becomes even more stationary.
-There is no trend and seasonalitys in the obtained series.
+There is no trend and seasonalities in the obtained series.

 ```R
 zn=diff(yn,lag=12)